 It probably comes as no surprise to most business owners that email is a primary way hackers can gain access to sensitive company data and information.
-But it may alarm you to know that small businesses are particularly vulnerable.
+But it may alarm you to know that a small business is particularly vulnerable.
 Specifically, overall cyber-attacks on companies with 250 or fewer employees doubled in the first six months of last year—and the loss per attack was more than $188,000 on average.
 The effect of cyber-attacks on the American economy as a whole is a high cost of $100 billion annually, according to the Center for Strategic and International Studies.

 Maybe not.
 There are many ways to ensure your business is protected through secure email.
 Since your business’s security is only as strong as your weakest link, the secret is to get employees involved and invested in the success of your security.
 Here are seven tips to get you started.